Credentials Overnight Oxy-Complex

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

 According to CreamScan analysis, Credentials Overnight Oxy-Complex has a minimal anti-wrinkle rating of 0.1 out of 10.
-It contains one ingredient with proven anti-wrinkle efficacy: Glycolic Acid (est. ≈0.3%),

-Among others, Credentials Overnight Oxy-Complex also contains Centella Asiatica Extract, an ingredient marketed as effective in reducing wrinkles.
+Among others, Credentials Overnight Oxy-Complex also contains Centella Asiatica Extract, an ingredient often marketed as effective in reducing wrinkles.
 However, the studies supporting the anti-wrinkle claims of Centella Asiatica Extract provide insufficient evidence of its efficacy according to CreamScan Research Evaluation Standards.
 Therefore, this ingredient does not contribute to the anti-wrinkle rating.

 Moisturizers, when used regularly, are proven to prevent wrinkle formation and even reduce existing wrinkles.
-Therefore, this product, like any other moisturizer, could deliver additional anti-wrinkle efficacy through its moisturizing action.
+Therefore, this product, like any other moisturizer, can deliver some anti-wrinkle effects through its moisturizing action.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.